 There are many different methods of sterilization.
 It’s essential that you use the right sterilization method for your medical instruments to ensure they are clean and safe to use on patients.
 If you use an improper method of sterilization, you can increase the risk of transmitting germs, bacteria, and pathogens that cause the spread of infections and diseases.
 Therefore, you’ll want to make sure that you are using the proper method to avoid causing harm or illness to patients and medical professionals.

 One of the most common methods of sterilization in healthcare facilities today is steam sterilization.
 Steam sterilization utilizes a machine called an autoclave to sterilize medical instruments.
 An autoclave is one of the safest and cheapest ways to clean equipment.
 Autoclaves apply heat and intense pressure to rid instruments of any microorganisms that may spread infection.
-To prevent damage to your medical instruments when using an autoclave, you can wrap them in cotton or paper.
+To prevent damage to your medical instruments when using an autoclave, you can wrap them in sterilization wrap or smaller items in a sterilization pouch in accordance with the autoclave manufacturer's instructions for use.

 Dry Heat Sterilization